 Helping friends is a tricky situation.
 I like to help people with permaculture gardening because it’s what makes me happy and I want it to make them happy, too.

 But I prefer empowering people to be their own experts.

-Would you expect your electrician friend to spend a day at your house consulting and doing work – without offering him anything in return?
+Would you expect your electrician friend to spend a day at your house consulting on a project – without offering him anything in return?
 How about your plumber friend?
-Certainly friendships have their intricacies and some relationships have unspoken understandings about camaraderie and enjoyment and what’s for fun and what’s for a fee.
-If you’re not sure, you should be prepared to offer an energy exchange.
-A beer is probably not a fair exchange for a day of expert consulting from any professional.
+Be prepared to offer an energy exchange for consulting.
+A beer is not a fair exchange for a day of expert consulting from any professional.
 Just FYI.

 No one ever said expanding your horizons was easy, but it’s rarely a waste of time.